Mbed-TLS/mbedtls-test/developer_guide.md

 * `freebsd`
 * `windows`

-The full list of available labels can be found in TODO for OpenCI and the [labels dashboard](https://jenkins-mbedtls.oss.arm.com/labelsdashboard/) (configured at [admin page](https://jenkins-mbedtls.oss.arm.com/manage/configureClouds/)) on the internal CI.
+The full list of available labels can be found at the [labels dashboard](https://jenkins-mbedtls.oss.arm.com/labelsdashboard/) (configured at [admin page](https://jenkins-mbedtls.oss.arm.com/manage/configureClouds/)) on the internal CI.

 ## Docker images